henningkoehlernz/discord-config/README.md

 Bot for setting up discord channels via commands.
 Designed for Massey CSIT server, which has lots of similar categories, one for each course.

-# Setup
+## Setup

 * Install discord.py (https://discordpy.readthedocs.io/en/latest/intro.html)
 * Create a bot account and invite it to your server (https://discordpy.readthedocs.io/en/latest/discord.html)
-  - requires Administrator permission
+  - Required Permissions: Manage Roles, Manage Channels, View Channels, Send Messages
+  - Ensure its role is listed before any course roles (Server Settings > Roles)
 * Copy the token (under Bot on https://discord.com/developers/applications/...) and save as token.txt
 * Run the bot locally (python3 discord-config.py)

-# Commands
+## Commands

-The following commands are available (any server channel will work, requires Administrator permission):
+The following commands are available (any server channel the bot can see will work, author must have admin permission):
 * `!ccadd <course_names>`

 Will add roles & channels for the listed courses.
 Course names must start with a 6-digit number, and are separated by a newline character.
 Example: